 Facing Criminal Charges of Paraphernalia Charges?

 When faced with these charges, a skilled criminal defense attorney will pursue all of your available options, whether that involves an outright dismissal, a plea to a lesser offense known as a municipal ordinance violation, or enrollment in a diversionary program such as conditional discharge, which will result in the dismissal of the charges if completed successfully.
 The attorneys at Breslow Law Offices have assisted countless clients charged with drug paraphernalia possession.
-Contact the Essex County office anytime for a consultation, free of charge, about your case.
+Contact the Essex County office for a free consultation 973-239-8000 today.